CiscoDevNet/apic-em-samples-aradford/uniq_samples/README.md

 ```

 ### Use
-Import the package and make an API call.
+Just need to change into the appropriate directory and run the scripts

 ``` bash